manandap/TriangleType/README.md

 # TriangleType
-This project will describe the Type of Triangle Implemented FactoryDesign Pattern here.
+This project will describe the Type of Triangle and Implemented FactoryDesign Pattern here.